lucidsoftware/rules_play_routes/README.md

 This installs `rules_play_routes` to your `WORKSPACE` at the specified commit.
 Update the commit as needed.

-## Skydoc Documentation
+## Stardoc Documentation
 http://lucidsoftware.github.io/rules_play_routes/

+Stardoc is replacing Skydoc and is currently under development.
+Doc is likely going to look funny for a while.

-### Updating Skydoc
+### Updating Stardoc
-Skydoc is automatically updated on build merged into the master branch.
+Stardoc is automatically updated on build merged into the master branch.
 To update the documentation, please submit a pull request.
 The doc will be updated when it is merged.

 ### Deploying documentation
-The Skydoc site for `rules_play_routes` is deployed from the `gh-pages` branch.
+The Stardoc site for `rules_play_routes` is deployed from the `gh-pages` branch.
 That branch is deployed with each build of the master branch.

 ## Usage
 The `play_routes` rule compiles Play routes files to a source jar that can be used with the `rules_scala` rules.
 For example,